guilhemmarchand/trackme/docs/FAQ.rst

 The **"priority"** field is configurable within the UI, when you click on any entity and enter the modification space (``Modify`` bytton).

-Its value is defined automically when the entity is discovered, stored in the KVstores, its default value is defined by the following macro:
+Its value is defined automatically when the entity is discovered, stored in the KVstores, its default value is defined by the following macro:

 ``[trackme_default_priority]``